gsuiffet/tokens-studio-tailwind/README.md

 ```

 ## Generated CSS from token
+When generating CSS from tokens, consider the following points:

-- A token value can be a variable.
+- **Variable Token Values:** A token value may be defined as a variable.
 In such cases, the package will automatically assign the corresponding value.
-- Token key will be transform in KebabCase.
-In case of multiple children, the package will concat the parent and all children keys.
+- **Transformation of Token Keys:** Token keys are transformed into kebab-case format.
+For tokens with multiple children, the package concatenates the parent key with all children keys.
-- Token located within a theme that is not the `global` theme will be used with the `!important` keyword.
-This precaution is taken in case the variable shares the same name between theme but holds a different value.
+- **Theme-specific Token Handling:** Tokens located within a theme other than the `global` theme will be utilized with the `!important` keyword.
+This approach is adopted as a precautionary measure, especially when a variable shares the same name between themes but contains different values.

 |                     | Token                                                                                                                                                                                 | Generated CSS                                                                                                  |
 |---------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|